 Currently, I am a volunteer member of the McAfee Fire Department, and have been for the past seven years.
 My father and I were side by side responding to calls and aiding the public in any way we could, and had a blast doing it with the other great volunteer members of the firehouse.

 Now on the day that changed my life forever, a day I will never be able to forget because it is burned into my memory as much as I wouldn’t like it to be.
 The day I’m speaking about is June 29, 2013, the day I was woken up by my sister, hysterically crying over the phone to me, then drove hours to a hospital to see my Dad lying there, lifeless in a hospital bed, unable to move his legs, or at the time, move at all.
 My father, at work on a day he wasn’t even supposed to be there, ended up slipping and falling twenty feet onto compacted clay and crushed his spine.
 At that moment, I went from seventeen to twenty-seven, for I was the new rock, and I had to take on much of the responsibility that my Dad had alleviated from my shoulders for as long as he could.
 From that day it is still a challenge to balance everything at such a young age and sometimes I’d really just like to give up, but looking at my Dad and the challenges he has overcome from his accident has given me the inspiration to push forward and take on whatever is thrown at me for I know he would do the same.
 Although the incident has caused me great stress, and this year has been the hardest of my life, I just look at him, for he is twice the man I am, and forever and always will be my hero.

-I am very grateful to The Inns of Court and KCNJ for continuing to sponsor a scholarship to help support me further my education and achieve my career aspirations.
+I am very grateful to Kids’ Chance of New Jersey awarding this scholarship to help support me further my education and achieve my career aspirations.
 Kids’ Chance of New Jersey is such a great charity that helps so many people like me.
 I hope to make them proud.